thecoshman/http/http.md

     Temporary directory to use to store data to write.

-    Only matters if --allow-write is also specified.
+    Only matters if --allow-write is also specified or --no-encode is not.

     Default: $TEMP.